andrew/ultimate-awesome/README.md

 - [awesome-agi-cocosci](https://github.com/SHI-Yu-Zhe/awesome-agi-cocosci) - An awesome & curated list for Artificial General Intelligence, an emerging inter-discipline field that combines artificial intelligence and computational cognitive sciences.
 - [awesome-static-hosting-and-cms](https://github.com/b-long/awesome-static-hosting-and-cms) - A collection of awesome static hosting & CMS providers.
 - [awesome-bluesky](https://github.com/fishttp/awesome-bluesky) - A list of all known tools available for the Bluesky platform.
+- [awesome-pycharm](https://github.com/JetBrains/awesome-pycharm) - A curated list of resources for learning and using PyCharm, a Python IDE from JetBrains.
 - [awesome-react-native](https://github.com/wabg/awesome-react-native) - React Native 学习资源精选仓库(汇聚知识，分享精华).
 - [DRL4Recsys](https://github.com/cszhangzhen/DRL4Recsys) - Courses on Deep Reinforcement Learning (DRL) and DRL papers for recommender systems.
 - [awesome-hashgraph](https://github.com/hashgraph/awesome-hashgraph) - Hashgraph is a superior consensus mechanism / data structure alternative to blockchain.